paradedb/paradedb/pg_analytics/README.md

 ### Storage Optimization

-When `parquet` files are dropped, they remain on disk until `VACUUM` is run.
+When Parquet files are dropped, they remain on disk until `VACUUM` is run.
 This operation physically deletes the Parquet files of dropped tables.

 The `VACUUM FULL <table_name>` command is used to optimize a table's storage by bin-packing small Parquet